charlesfoster/covid-illumina-snakemake/README.md

 Other dependencies:
 * Lineages are typed using `pangolin`.
 Accordingly, `pangolin` needs to be installed according to instructions at https://github.com/cov-lineages/pangolin.
-* Variants are called using either `lofreq` (preferred) or `ivar`.
-Ideally we could install these via `mamba` in the main `environment.yml` file, but the hosted versions do not yet support htslib>=1.13 (needed for our specific `bcftools commands`).
-Both `lofreq` and `ivar` are currently installed into their own environments during execution of the CIS pipeline.
-These environments are only created the first time you run the pipeline, and then subsequent runs use the isolated `lofreq` and `ivar` environments automatically.
+* Other programs like `lofreq` and `ivar` will be installed into their own environments.
+These environments are only created the first time you run the pipeline, and then subsequent runs use the isolated environments automatically.

-**tl;dr**: you don't need to do anything for `lofreq` or `ivar` to work; just don't get confused during the initial pipeline run when the terminal indicates creation of a new conda environment.
+**tl;dr**: you don't need to do anything for the environments to work; just don't get confused during the initial pipeline run when the terminal indicates creation of a new conda environment.
 You should run `CIS` from the same directory each time, otherwise a new conda environment will be created each time.

 # Usage
 The environment with all necessary tools is installed as '`CIS`' for brevity.
 The environment should first be activated: